Satch09/Satch09/README.md

 - 👋 Hi, I’m @Satch09
 - 👀 I’m interested in ...
 Serverless and IoT
 - 🌱 I’m currently learning ...
 Python with Pandas, NextJs
 - 💞️ I’m looking to collaborate on ...
+Pretty much anything!
 - 📫 How to reach me ...

 <!---